snbagkar/Lane_Keeping/README.md

 # Lane_Keeping
 Hi, I am Siddhesh Bagkar, graduate student at CU ICAR.
-This repository will enable you to perform image processing using Computer vision Liabraries in python.
+This repository will enable you to perform Lane keeping using Computer vision Liabraries in python.
+This project was carried out along with my classmate Ankit Verma.

 # Introduction
 This repository contains information to run a racecar using Simple Lane keeping Algorithm in a Yellow single lane track.
 Lane-Keeping algorithm dictates the vehicle to detect the lanes and maintain the vehicle inside this lane seen by the sensor data.
 For Control, PID algorithm is implimented.
 Simulator is made using ROS/Gazebo.
 The simulation has been tested on and works well in Ubuntu 16.04 with ROS Kinetic installed.